owlbarn/owl/README.md

 (3): Activation layer: softmax
 ```

 How to train the defined network now?
 You only need two lines of code to load the dataset and start training.
+By the way, calling `Dataset.download_all ()` will download all the data sets used in Owl (about 1GB uncompressed data).

 ```ocaml
 let x, _, y = Dataset.load_mnist_train_data () in